larowlan/vue3-for-react-devs/slides.md

 </ul>

 Note:
-- Use a secure random library to generate a strong token
-- Either send it as a custom header or as a hidden field in the form
+- So the recommended way is to add token based mitigation

 ---